seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **ANGELO**
 That you might know it, would much better please me
-Than to demand what ’tis.
+Than to demand what 'tis.
 Your brother cannot live.

 **ISABELLA**
 Even so.
 Heaven keep your honour!